DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Tilesets/Tile Collisions.md

 # Tile Collisions

-[[Maps|Map]] [[Tilesets]] should have collision polygons set for each relevant tile.
+[[Maps|Map]] [[tilesets]] should have collision polygons set for each relevant tile.
 This is done by selecting a tile and clicking the collision editor within Tiled:

 ![the second icon is a pair of polygons](media/tiled-collision-editor.png)